MoserMichael/openshift-memusage/MEM.md

 if the current span has been exhausted, then it needs to get another memory page for it from this mcache instance (one up in the hierarchy)

 [mcache refill](https://github.com/golang/go/blob/master/src/runtime/mcache.go) the current span of the given size class is returned to the heap and we get a new span object from the heap that will stand in for the current size class.
 Note that this is an expensive operation as a lock needs to be obtained for that purpose in [mcache cacheSpan](https://github.com/golang/go/blob/master/src/runtime/mcentral.go)

+### large allocation

+large allocations call [largeAlloc](https://github.com/golang/go/blob/master/src/runtime/malloc.go) they allocate a number of pages that fit the allocation size, where a page size is 8192 bytes long (constant _PageSize) ; a large allocation can therefore waste up to 8k-1 bytes hat remains in the last memory page.

+In order to allocate a consecutive number of pages it then turns to [mpheap alloc](https://github.com/golang/go/blob/master/src/runtime/mheap.go) ; this function then switches the stack to the system stack in order to do that allocation in [mheap allocSpan](https://github.com/golang/go/blob/master/src/runtime/mheap.go)

 ## allocation statistics